ttetrafon/practice/web/react/react.md

 ## Hooks

-- Important notes:
 - Hooks can only be used within functional components.
 - Hooks must always run in the same order when the component is invoked.
   - This means that hooks usually need to exist in the top level.

+### Specific Hooks

 - `useState`: Sets a value in state to be used.
   - Always returns an array of two objects, the value itself and its setter.